Enhancing Literacy and Numeracy

 The scores of the assessments are not used towards a student’s grade and there is no need to study ahead of time.
 They simply provide the teacher with information to better understand where each student is in terms of reading comprehension and mathematical ability.
 If, after analyzing the results, it’s determined a student can benefit from extra support, the teacher will contact the family to discuss possible support strategies.

-For more information about the Division’s STAR 360 and MIPI assessment tools, contact Deb Barron, the director of Learning Supports, at 780-464-3477.
+For more information about the Division’s STAR 360 and MIPI assessment tools, contact Deb Barron, the director of Curriculum and Instructional Supports, at 780-464-3477.

 These surveys were offered to all parents by EIPS to collect broad parent feedback on the overall performance of schools and the division.

-The Fall 2015 EIPS Parent Survey was drafted based on key Accountability Pillar Survey questions and a System Satisfaction Survey that was administered across EIPS from 1999 to 2005.
+The 2018 EIPS Parent Survey was drafted based on key Accountability Pillar Survey questions and a System Satisfaction Survey that was administered across EIPS from 1999 to 2005.
 The survey was concise and gathered parent feedback on key educational quality characteristics: the quality of teaching, the quality of school leadership, communication and parent involvement, citizenship and discipline.
 The survey results will improve EIPS’ overall accountability structure and provide valuable data for school and division planning.
-3,173 surveys were completed by parents.
-This is approximately a 19% response rate.
-The attached survey report shows the number of surveys completed per school.